-Not only will you have a blast but you won’t have to battle a selfie stick-wielding teenager for the last seat on an eighteen-hour-long train ride.
+Not only will you have a blast adding these places to your Europe bucket list, but you also won’t have to battle a selfie stick-wielding teenager for the last seat on an eighteen-hour-long train ride.

 Because I flipping hate crowds and dealing with droves of tourists who are just as annoying as I am.
 LoL.

 Time is money so let’s move onwards and upwards to this EPIC list of hidden gems for your Eastern European travels.

 Add these amazing places to any ultimate Europe bucket list and I promise, you will NOT regret it.

 By: Krix Enikő of Travel Hacker Girl (Check her out on Instagram)

 Since I was a child, I always went hiking in Hungary, with family and friends.
 One of my favorite hikes was to a local, hidden gem known as Remete Cave.

 Not only does this hike offer great views all along the Danube River bend, but this cave and hike are easily accessible to visitors by public transportation.

 But How do You Get There?